 1.19 Orderer modifies the Order put on hold

 The Orderer or Physician logs into the Patient's Drug Order page and edits the formulation of the drug, thus replacing some of the components to address the reason why the Order was put on hold.
+Alternatively, the Orderer will provide comments to the Pharmacist in the 'Instructions from Physician for Pharmacist' field to address the reason why the Order was put on hold.

 1.20 Pharmacist removes the hold on the Order

+Once the Pharmacist is assured that the Orders that were placed on hold earlier, can be dispatched now, he/she logs into the Pharmacy homepage and check marks the check-box corresponding to the Order(s) on which the hold has to be removed and clicks on the 'Remove Hold' button.
+This will display a pop-up to confirm removal of the hold on the Order(s) and set the Order status as 'Active'.

 2. WIREFRAMES